-The following Recommendations, and other references contain provisions which, through reference in this text, constitute provisions of this Recommendation.
+The following ITU-T Recommendations and other references contain provisions which, through reference in this text, constitute provisions of this Recommendation.
 At the time of publication, the editions indicated were valid.
-All Recommendations and other references are subject to revision; all users of this Recommendation are therefore encouraged to investigate the possibility of applying the most recent edition of the Recommendations and other references listed below.
+All Recommendations and other references are subject to revision; users of this Recommendation are therefore encouraged to investigate the possibility of applying the most recent edition of the Recommendations and other references listed below.
 A list of the currently valid ITU-T Recommendations is regularly published.
+The reference to a document within this Recommendation does not give it, as a stand-alone document, the status of a Recommendation.

-- [1] IEC Publication 318:1970, An IEC artificial ear, of the wideband type, for the calibration of earphones used in audiometry. - [2] IEC Publication 711:1981, Occluded-ear simulator for the measurement of earphones coupled to the ear by ear insert. - [3] ITU-T Recommendation P.79 (1993), Calculation of loudness ratings for telephone sets. - [4] ITU-T Recommendation P.38 (1993), Transmission characteristics of Operator Telephone systems (OTS). - [5] IEC Publication 1260:1995, Octave-band and fractional octave-band filters - [6] IEC Publication 959:1990, Provisional head and torso simulator for acoustic measurements on air conduction hearing aids.
+- [1] IEC 60318 (1970), An IEC artificial ear, of the wideband type, for the calibration of earphones used in audiometry. - [2] IEC 60711 (1981), Occluded-ear simulator for the measurement of earphones coupled to the ear by ear inserts. - [3] ITU-T Recommendation P.79 (1999), Calculation of loudness ratings for telephone sets. - [4] ITU-T Recommendation P.38 (1993), Transmission characteristics of operator telephone systems (OTS). - [5] IEC 61260 (1995), Octave-band and fractional-octave-band filters - [6] IEC 60959 (1990), Provisional head and torso simulator for acoustic measurements on air conduction hearing aids.